Automation Test Engineer

 Examples keyword can be used in scenario outlines to provide multiple sets of input data

-Q43.
-What are the waits in selenium
+Q. What are the different types of waits in Selenium?

 Types of waits in Selenium include Implicit Wait, Explicit Wait, and Fluent Wait.